5 Star Residential and Commercial Roofing

 Edge Lifting & Curling

-- • Thermal cycling accelerates edge lifting
+- • Daily thermal cycling on dark asphalt accelerates edge lift

 Flashing & Metal Work